What if I’ve only paid one premium and then write off my R140,000 vehicle in an accident the next day?

 Once the insurer receives your premium they immediately invest the money.

-Profit is made up of premiums collected on a policy, plus investment growth made on that policy less amounts paid out in claims less underwriting expenses.
+Profit is made up of premiums collected on a policy, plus investment growth made on that policy fewer amounts paid out in claims less underwriting expenses.

 The secret lies in underwriting enough ‘winning’ policies in order to pay out the claims from all the ‘losing’ policies!